sully10024/There-Yet/README.md

 Are We There Yet is an app for iOS that utilizes geofence tracking to alert the user when they are there.

 # Details
 This app is very simple.
-It consists of two view controllers: one to show the user their location (using MapKit), and another for the user to set up their notification.
-It's pretty easy to use.
+It just does what it says it does in the description.
+Not much to it.
+It also doesn't send your data to the NSA (at least, not the way I coded it.
+I can't promise you 100% that Apple doesn't have a deal with the NSA because I'm pretty sure they do. anyway....)

 # Current Status
-There are a few bugs I need to iron out, but the code works at the moiment, which is good.
+Everything works!
+Enjoy!

+I plan on adding some new features down the line, as well.